 Back to top

 A Common Set of Expectations For Students, Districts

-A great educational system begins with a clear and rigorous set of standards that educators use to help ensure that all students are college, career, and citizen ready.
+A great educational system begins with a clear and rigorous set of standards that educators use to help ensure that all students are college, career and citizen ready.
 Standards provide a set of common expectations for school districts across the state.
-Iowa has two types of standards: program standards and academic standards.

 Iowa Academic Standards

-Academic and learning standards are clear and rigorous expectations that educators use to help ensure that all students are college, career, and citizen ready.
-Standards provide a set of common expectations for school districts across the state.
-These standards include:
+Academic standards outline what students should know and be able to do.
+They are clear and rigorous expectations educators use to help ensure that all students are college, career, and citizen ready.
+All students in Iowa are required to learn the Iowa Academic Standards.

 Back to top

-The Department has also been asked to develop recommended standards in the following content areas: Computer ScienceFine ArtsPhysical Education and Health Education.
-These standards are recommended but not required for districts to use in developing curriculum in Grades K-12.
+These standards are recommended but not required for districts to use in developing curriculum in grades K-12.

+Back to top